zoyajhaveri/GitExercise_Conflicts/README.md

 - Go look at the notebook and make sure it is what you wanted it to be.
 It is also useful at this stage to run-all to ensure that the Frankenstein's monster of code from both branches is actually functional as a combo.
 You will get a warning that you have made changes that are unsaved because every time a notebook runs it changes metadata stored inside it.
 Ignore that... if you press save again you will add a new set of changes that need to be staged and committed, but those changes are USELESS... its just increments to the run counter of the cells and the exact binary data of the plot generated.
 - Let's commit the merge!
 On the git panel give it a summary (something like "merged ex1 into main") and press the commit button.

+Finally
+- All the changes you've made so far only exist in the local copy on Datahub.
+We need to push the changes from the local copy to your forked copy.
+- On the top left are a set of cloud icons, one with the arrow pointed down (that's pull) and one with the arrow pointed up (that's push).
+- If there's a red dot on one of the clouds you need to do that action.
+In this case you only need to push.
+Once you've pushed your exercise is done... the changes you've made have appeared on GitHub and are visible to other people including our auto-grading scripts.

 Congrats!!
 You've dealt with a simple version of the notebook conflict problem.
 This workflow will happen in your projects all the time, when person A and person B need to merge their seperate parts of the project together into the final project.

+Another common project workflow is if there's a red dot on pull (down arrow) that means someone else made changes to the remote that you don't have.
+Pull operations need to be done before push operations... so if someone changed the remote after your clone but before your push you will have to pull first, merge, and resolve any conflicts before you are allowed to push your changes to remote.
+We didn't have to do that here, but its a very normal workflow for your projects.